The Kitchen Docs

 Don't forget to check out the recipe card below for a complete list of ingredients along with the quantities.

-How to make this recipe
+👩🏽🍳How to make this recipe

-Since the lentils we are using in the recipe are more hearty than the usual red lentils, you will need a pressure cooker or instant pot to make this quicker.
+For lentils that are heartier than the usual red lentils, you will need a pressure cooker or instant pot to make this quicker.
 Instant pot instructions are included in recipe notes below.
-If you choose to make it in a open pot, you will need a lot more water and much longer time for the lentils to cook.
+If making in an open pot, you will need much more water and much longer to cook the lentils.

 Step 1: Mix the two lentils and rinse them with cold water 2-3 times or until the rinsed water is not cloudy anymore.
 Drain the lentils and add to your pressure cooker (Image 1).